-At Tier 2, you have defined a process for working with ideas.
+Moreover, at Tier two, you have defined a process for working with ideas.
 You can decide which ones to cultivate, then move toward implementation.

 Credera Innovation Maturity Model

 Stage 1 is the reactive phase.
 Innovation reacts to the market.
-Adjustments are made where needed.
+Whereas adjustments are made where needed.

-Learn how IdeaScale can help you achieve innovation maturity.
+To learn more about how IdeaScale can help you to achieve innovation.
 Request a demo today!